tylerharter/cs301-projects/spring19/p10/stage2.md

-# Not ready yet, don't start!

 # Stage 2: Database Queries and Plotting

 In this section, you're going to be further analyze the dataset.
 Your answers can be answered by loading your data into a SQLite database and sending queries to the database.
 You're also going to create some plots to visualize your answers.

 ## NOTE: The following questions need to be answered using SQL queries.
 You should create a database table before you are able to answer the